 Want to know more about raising dairy goats?
 Join us in our Raising Goats eCourse!

-If you went overboard with your garden planning and have extra stuff from the garden, maybe a bumper crop of different peppers.
+If you went overboard with your garden planning and have extra stuff from the garden, maybe a bumper crop of different types of peppers.
 Or perhaps, you did some processing of your harvest and you have the ends of the green beans left, pumpkin seeds or other goodies.
 We toss them to the chickens and goats (also pigs if you have them) for an extra special treat!

 Cleaning out the Garden